Sunday, June 30, 2024

 • Heated SF and Bathroom (0.6174)

-The strongest correlation among independent variables is between Heated SF and Bathrooms (0.6174), which is moderate and not a cause of concern.
+The strongest correlation among independent variables is between Heated SF and Bathrooms (0.6174), which is moderate and not a cause for concern.

 It's important to note that there is no one-size-fits-all answer to dealing with multicollinearity.
 The best approach will depend on your specific data and research question, allowing you to choose the method that best suits your needs.